Dr-Shab/HouseholdChoresBot/README.md

 #### Remarks
 - WhatsappBot best runs as a cronjob in /etc/cron.d/bot as normal user
-- Updated chromedriver BUT does not work on raspberry!
+- Added some more options to avoid bot detection as well as some javascript.

 #### Workflow Diagram
 ![image info](./cafanoble-duties.png)

-- Added some more options to avoid bot detection as well as some javascript.

 ## TODO